realA10001986/Time-Circuits-Display/README.md

 After installation, the SD card can be re-used for [other purposes](#sd-card).

 ## Initial Configuration

+>The following instructions only need to be followed once, on fresh TCDs.
+They do not need to be repeated after a firmware update.

 The first step is to establish access to the TCD's configuration web site ("Config Portal") in order to configure your TCD: